Senegal's Opa Nguette and Habib Diallo secure French Ligue 2 title for Metz | Goal.com

 Senegal's Opa Nguette and Habib Diallo secure French Ligue 2 title for Metz

-Habib Diallo's brace and Opa Nguette's lone effort gave Metz a 3-0 win over Valenciennes that secured their spot as Ligue 2 winners on Friday.
+Habib Diallo's double and Opa Nguette's lone effort gave Metz a 3-0 win over Valenciennes on Friday, which secured their spot as Ligue 2 winners.

 Nguette opened the scoring at the Stade Saint-Symphorien in the 17th minute and Diallo doubled the lead six minutes later, after benefitting from Renaud Cohade's assist

-On the half-hour mark, Diallo stretched the lead for the hosts with his second goal of the night from the penalty spot to become the joint top scorer in the second-tier with 25 goals from 35 games.
+On the half-hour mark, Diallo stretched the lead for the hosts with his second goal of the night from the penalty spot, to become the joint top scorer in the French second-tier with 25 goals from 35 games.

 #FCMVAFC Quelle belle soirée !
 Grâce à une prestation aboutie, le #FCMetz s'impose face à @VAFC (3-0) et obtient son quatrième titre de champion de @DominosLigue2.
 Le compte-rendu de la rencontre ▶️ https://t.co/zxoXk5GjzZ pic.twitter.com/8ZmUbtzfuc— FC Metz ☨ (@FCMetz) May 3, 2019

-The victory extended Metz's dominance at the summit of the Ligue 2 table to 78 points from 36 matches with two games remaining before the end of the season.
+The victory extended Metz's dominance at the summit of the Ligue 2 table to 78 points from 36 matches with two games remaining in the season.

-Frederic Antonetti's side boasts of 11 African players including Algeria goalkeeper Alexandre Oukidja, Ghana defender John Boye, Ivory Coast's Victorien Angban, Zambia's Stopilla Sunzu, Mali's Mamadou Fofana amongst others.
+Frederic Antonetti's side boasts 11 African players, including Algeria goalkeeper Alexandre Oukidja, Ghana defender John Boye, Ivory Coast's Victorien Angban, Zambia's Stopilla Sunzu, Mali's Mamadou Fofana amongst others.

 John #Boye et @AngbanVictorien les ambianceurs 😁😂 pic.twitter.com/EWGF0qpsYK— FC Metz ☨ (@FCMetz) May 3, 2019